TedHusted/awake/awake.md/awake.md

 Park nods.

 “Sure thing.
-Siri, ask Susan to check Brent’s office to see if he left his cell phone there.”
+Siri, ask Susan to check Brent’s office to see if he left his phone there.”

 “We’d also like to ask about” Park paused to check her notes, “— the procedural question regarding a software change — that Mr. Geller was handling before the crash.”